SweetyKim/Firefox-Australis-Theme/README.md

     1. Type `about:profiles` in your url bar.
     1. Under the profile that is in use (The message will say something like `This is the profile in use and it cannot be deleted.`), click `Open Folder` on the `Root Directory` row.
 1. If that folder doesn't have a `chrome` folder, create one.
-1. Download the `userChrome.css` file and place it in your 'chrome' folder.
+1. Download the `userChrome.css` file and place it in your `chrome` folder.
 1. Restart Firefox and you're done.

 ## Something's Broken